Strykeros/spyMaster3000/README.md

 More cipher algorithms and modes coming soon!

+> [!NOTE]
-**All appropriate algorithms are implimented in acordance to FIP specifications!**
+> All appropriate algorithms are implimented in acordance to FIP specifications!

 # ⚒️ How to build?